Cecilia999/computer_science_fundamental_knowledge/behavior question/README.md

 Result: I could fully understand his decision and it turns out to be the right decision because the changes related to database refinement is not as much as I thought and it also made our later features design easier.

-## Tell me about a time you solve a complex problem with a simple solution
+## Tell me about a time you solve a difficult problem / diffcult cituation

+Situation: